Hundred Years' Croatian–Ottoman War: Battle of Krbava

 Incursions continued under Sultan Bayezid II, but with less intensity than in the 1470s.
 The Ottomans captured Herceg Novi in 1482, completing the conquest of Kosača's realm.
-In 1483, an army led by Croatian Ban Matthias Geréb routed the Ottoman cavalry at the battle of Una near Novi Grad.
+In 1483, an army led by Croatian Ban Matthias Geréb destroyed the Ottoman raiding party in Battle of Una near Novi Grad.
 A seven-year peace treaty between Bayezid and Corvinus was signed later in the year.
-By that time, the constant warfare left many villages deserted, and almost completely stopped the major trade route that went from Senj to Zagreb and further towards inner Hungary.
+By that time, the constant warfare left many villages deserted, and almost completely stopped the major trade route between Senj and Zagreb and inward towards Hungary.
 Corvinus died in 1490 and was succeeded by Vladislaus II.
 As the peace treaty came to an end, the hostilities renewed.
-In 1491, Croatian forces defeated an Ottoman group returning from Carniola in the battle of Vrpile Gulch in Lika.
+In 1491, Croatian forces defeated another Ottoman raiding group returning from Carniola in the battle of Vrpile Gulch in Lika.
 This defeat forced the Ottomans to halt their attacks during the following year.

-The Frankopans attempted to regain control over the town of Senj in July 1493, which was taken from them earlier by the king Matthias Corvinus in order to create Senj Captaincy (part of his defensive system).
-This, however, led to a conflict with Croatian Ban Emerik Derenčin.
-News of an Ottoman raiding party returning through Croatia towards Bosnia in August forced them to make peace.
-An army gathered by Derenčin, consisting of a number of Croatian nobles, attempted to block the path to the Ottomans.
-Derenčin decided to face the Ottoman army in an open battle, although Croatian nobles unsuccessfully insisted that making an ambush in the mountains would be a better option.
+As Frankopans attempted to regain control over the town of Senj in July 1493, which was taken from them earlier by the king Matthias Corvinus in order to create Senj Captaincy (part of his defensive system) their efforts led to the conflict with Croatian Ban Emerik Derenčin resulting in Siege of Sokolac.
+As this was taking place, news of another Ottoman raiding party returning through Croatia towards Bosnia in August, forced them to quickly conclude truce and quit the siege.
+Derenčin, gathered an army consisting of a number of Croatian nobles and their units and attempted to block the Ottoman path back to Bosnia.
+He decided to face the Ottoman army in an open battle, although Croatian nobles unsuccessfully insisted that making an ambush in the mountains would be a better option.
 On 9 September, the Croatian army clashed with the Ottoman forces near Udbina in Lika and suffered a huge defeat in the battle of Krbava Field.
-Ottoman strategy and tactics employed in the battle proved superior to that of the Croatian side.
-While the outcome of the battle was not immedietely felt, it accelerated the decline of the power of the nobility, particularly the lesser and the middle nobles.
+Ottoman strategy and tactics employed in this battle proved superior to that of the Croatian side.
+While the outcome of the battle was not immediately felt, it accelerated the decline of the power of the nobility, particularly the lower and the middle nobles.